-5. CONFLICT OF INTEREST AND RELATED PARTY TRANSACTIONS
+6.0 CONFLICT OF INTEREST AND RELATED PARTY TRANSACTIONS

-5.1 Conflicts of Interest
+6.1 Conflicts of Interest and Transaction Involving Directors

-Directors must disclose to the Board actual or potential conflicts that may or might reasonably be thought to exist between the interests of the Director and the interests of the Company.
-On appointment, Directors will have an opportunity to declare any such interests.

-Directors should update this disclosure by notifying the Company Secretary in writing as soon as they become aware of any conflicts.
-Directors are also expected to indicate to the Chairman any actual potential conflict or interest situation as soon as it arises.

-The Board can request a Director to take reasonable steps to remove the conflict of interest.
-If a Director cannot or is unwilling to remove a conflict of interest then the Director must absent himself or herself from the room when discussion and voting occur on matters to which the conflict relates.
-The entry and exit of the Director concerned will be minuted by the Company Secretary.
+- 6.1.1 Directors must disclose to the Board actual or potential conflicts that may or might reasonably be thought to exist between the interests of the Director and the interests of the Company.
+On appointment, Directors will have an opportunity to declare any such interests. - 6.1.2 Directors should update this disclosure by notifying the Company Secretary in writing as soon as they become aware of any conflicts.
+Directors are also expected to indicate to the Chairman any actual potential conflict or interest situation as soon as it arises. - 6.1.3 The Board can request a Director to take reasonable steps to remove the conflict of interest.
+If a Director cannot or is unwilling to remove a conflict of interest then the Director must (i) absent himself or herself from the room when discussion and voting occur on matters to which the conflict relates.
+The entry and exit of the Director concerned will be minuted by the (ii) Company Secretary.
 Directors do not have to absent themselves when either: